-The need for this special place called 'Library' in every school is recognised by the National Curriculum Framework, 2005 and the Right of Children to Free and Compulsory Education Act, 2009.
-The library is an essential component of the school, providing not only resources for joyful learning, but also equipping children with sustainable reading skills to make them enthusiastic and independent
+The need for this special place called 'Library' in every school is recognised by the National Curriculum Framework, 2005, the Right of Children to Free and Compulsory Education Act, 2009 and the National Education Policy, 2020.
+The library is an essential component of the school, providing not only resources for joyful learning, but also equipping children with sustainable reading skills to make them enthusiastic and independent readers.
+Libraries create resources for learners and teachers while extending support to schools in achievement of the curricular goals.